 - 4.3 Demonstrate ways to reduce the barriers and encourage active participation (Level 2 Diploma in Care, Implement person-centred approaches in care settings)

-It is important that you can recognise barriers to active participation and demonstrate ways of minimising them.
+It is important that you are able to recognise barriers to active participation and demonstrate ways of minimising them.

 The table below shows some potential barriers and how they can be reduced: